-Initially, if the atom and BEC are prepared in the state $\left\vert g_{a}\right\rangle _{A}$ and $\left\vert G_{0}\right\rangle _{B}$ respectively, and the cavity mode is in the vacuum state.
-In the rotating wave approximation, the interaction Hamiltonian of the BEC-cavity system can be written as (setting $\hbar=1$) \cite{Brennecke}
+Initially, if the atom and BEC are prepared in the states $\left\vert g_{a}\right\rangle _{A}$ and $\left\vert G_{0}\right\rangle _{B}$ respectively, and the cavities and fiber modes are in the vacuum states.
+In the rotating wave approximation, the interaction Hamiltonian of the atom (BEC)-cavity system can be written as (setting $\hbar =1$) \cite{Brennecke}

-In the short fibre limit, the coupling between the cavity fields and the fiber modes can be written as the interaction Hamiltonian \cite{tpe,yin,a.s}
+In the short fibre limit, the coupling between the cavity fields and the fiber modes can be written as the interaction Hamiltonian \cite{tpe,a.s,yin}

 In the interaction picture the total Hamiltonian now becomes